TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 The next revelation comes when we meet the first wolf enemies, as it turns out, she is deathly afraid of them.

 > They're ravenous predators with fangs like daggers - it's hardly an irrational fear to harbor.
 You've been decent to me, so far.
 Maybe if you can... don't make me face any more of them.
-At least no alone.
+At least not alone.

 Interesting, the servant of the **Lady of Loss**, cares for others and is afraid of wolves?
 She would face the wilderness alone, we faced trolls and a goblin horde, but she is afraid of wolves?
 There is something that is amiss here.
-If she approves of our avatar enough she will share one memory from her far past that couldn't suppressed.
+If she approves of our avatar enough she will share one memory from her far past that couldn't be suppressed.

 The vision is of a little girl, with a bleeding scar on her face, in a forest, under a moonlit sky, facing down a wolf.
 But before her inevitable death a group of Shar followers save her.
 One of them kneels down to her.